-1. A lecture room equipped with color LCD overhead projector for displaying projected computer monitor displays; an instructional computer with high resolution monitor, scanner, color printer, and Adobe

-Photoshop/Lightroom software; lighting and wall space suitable for displaying and critiquing hard-copy output.
-An integrated or separate facility for student computer time.

-2. When taught via Foothill Global Access: on-going access to computer with JavaScript-enabled internet browsing software, media plug-ins, and relevant computer graphics applications and email software; email address.
+- 1. A lecture room equipped with an LCD overhead projector for displaying projected computer displays; a desk or workstation for each student; an instructional computer with high-resolution monitor, scanner, color printer, and Adobe Creative Cloud software; lighting and wall space suitable for displaying and critiquing hardcopy output; an integrated or separate facility for student computer time. - 2.
+When taught via Foothill Global Access, ongoing access to a computer with email software and hardware, including Adobe Creative Cloud software; email address.